mnguerr/MelanomaClassification/README.md

 The url of this competition is: https://www.kaggle.com/competitions/siim-isic-melanoma-classification/overview

 This repo contains my EDA, data cleaning, feature engineering and modelling work for this Kaggle competition, where I currently hold a 90% of accuracy.
 It is also included all the experiments and iterations I have done before reaching my final model.
+The entire notebook it is called:

+In addition, it also contains a web app created by me to make skin cancer predictions.
+It is called:

 ![Captura de Pantalla 2023-09-23 a las 12 13 12](https://github.com/mnguerr/MelanomaClassification/assets/126558801/faa71821-2ad9-4563-bcbf-5e998dc939de)